GhenadiePusca/Babylon_DemoProject/README.md

            - Defines the UI models for each screens.
       3. The repository:
            - Currently only one main repo, as the app is small.
-           - Responsible for asking for the data the remote with local cache fallback mechanism
+           - Responsible for asking for the data the remote with local cache fallback component
            - Applies any business logic over the received data and transforms to the apropriate models to be consumed by the UI component.
       4. The assembler: